Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 5. Algorithmic improvement

 In most deep learning applications, algorithmic improvement has been witnessed to be effective for boosting of training efficiency and performance (for example, from AlexNet to ResNet).
-The improvement may from a novel loss function, or a sophisicated optimizer, or a different learning rate scheduler, or the combination of all previous items.
-For our demo applications of 3D medical imange segmentation, we would like to further speed up training from the algorithmic perspective.
+The improvement may from a novel loss function, or a sophisticated optimizer, or a different learning rate scheduler, or the combination of all previous items.
+For our demo applications of 3D medical image segmentation, we would like to further speed up training from the algorithmic perspective.
 The default loss function is soft dice loss.
 And we changed it to `DiceCELoss` from MONAI to further improve the model convergence.
 Because the `DiceCELoss` combines both dice loss and multi-class cross-entropy loss (which is suitable for the softmax formulation), and balance importance of global and pixel-wise accuracies.
 The segmentation quality can be largely improved.
 The following figure shows the great improvement on model convergence after we change dice loss to `DiceCELoss`, with or without enabling automated mixed precision (AMP).

 ![diceceloss](../figures/diceceloss.png)

 Furthermore, we changed default optimizer to Novograd, modified learning rate related settings, and added other necessary improvement.
 The concrete examples are shown in
 [spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb) and [brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
-Both of them are very typical applications in 3D medical image segmentation but with unique challenging.
-Spleen segmentation has very limited data but with large imgage size, and brain tumor segmentation has relatively small image samples but with much larger data pool.
+Both are very typical applications in 3D medical image segmentation but with unique challenging.
+Spleen segmentation has very limited data but with large image size, and brain tumor segmentation has relatively small image samples but with much larger data pool.
 Combing algorithmic improvement with computing improvement, our model training cost is significantly reduced when reaching the same level of performance as the existing pipeline.

-## Optimize GPU utilization
+## Optimizing GPU utilization

 NVIDIA GPUs have been widely applied in many areas of deep learning training and evaluation, and the CUDA parallel computation shows obvious acceleration when comparing to traditional computation methods.
 To fully leverage GPU features, many popular mechanisms raised, like automated mixed precision (AMP), distributed data parallelism, etc. MONAI can support these features and provides several examples.

 ### 1. Automated mixed precision (AMP)

-In 2017, NVIDIA researchers developed a methodology for mixed-precision training, which combined single-precision (FP32) with half-precision (e.g. FP16) format when training a network, and it achieved the similar accuracy as FP32 training using the same hyperparameters.
+In 2017, NVIDIA researchers developed a methodology for mixed-precision training, which combined single-precision (FP32) with half-precision (e.g., FP16) format when training a network, and it achieved the similar accuracy as FP32 training using the same hyperparameters.

 For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package, `torch.cuda.amp`.